SuperOfficeDocs/superoffice-docs/docs/video-meeting/uninstall-provider.md

 # How to uninstall video provider

 1. Uninstalling the Zoom video meeting service.
-2. Sign in to your Zoom account and navigate to the [Zoom Markedplace][1]
+2. Sign in to your Zoom account and navigate to the [Zoom Markedplace][1].
-3. Search for SuperOffice CRM and click the app or navigate to your installed apps via *Manage > Installed Apps*.
+3. Search for SuperOffice CRM and click the app or navigate to your installed apps via **Manage > Installed Apps**.
 4. Click **Uninstall** next to SuperOffice CRM.
 5. Confirm the dialog and click **Uninstall**.